GeorgeWilliamStrong/multimodal-to-markdown/README.md

-# Multimodal to Markdown
+# Unstructured Data ETL Pipelines

-A series of AI pipelines that let you transform any data modality (document, video, audio, image, web) to LLM-ready markdown-formatted text
+A series of multimodal AI pipelines that let you transform any data modality (document, video, audio, image, web) to LLM-ready markdown-formatted text.